- Background to the Research

 Where there is more than one potter with the same name they are arranged in chronological order and are numbered, for example: James Alsop I and James Alsop II.

 Information given in bold type under the potter’s name shows that he or she owned or operated the pottery named between the given dates.
-Full details of the individual potteries will be shown eventually under the Potteries section of the site.
+Full details of the individual potteries are given in the Potteries List section of the site.

 If no occupation is given against a particular entry then it can be taken that the occupation provided in the document is ‘potter’.

 St Philip and Jacob parish has sometimes been abbreviated in the text to ‘St Philip’s parish’.

 When taken as a whole, the various rate and tax books for a parish often form a fairly complete series spanning the eighteenth century.
 These books rarely give occupations and it is only possible to identify potters who, from other sources, were known to be resident in a certain parish.
 The address for a particular potter may appear to change from year to year, but it seems that this was often due to variations in the names used for streets.
 The presence of a square bracket before or after the date of a rate or tax book entry shows that the potter does not appear in the immediately preceding or succeeding book.

 The documentary reference to each piece of information is given as an abbreviation in brackets after the entry: for example, (71C) is the 1871 census return.
 A complete list of the abbreviations used and the documents to which they refer are listed below.

 The published reference to a particular piece of information is also given in brackets after the entry and is listed in the bibliography below.